Some thoughts about the Management of Organic Waste – Liquid and Solid (2).

 In various countries septic tanks are used, to process the sanitary waste of family homes and businesses.
 The process is similar as that of biodigesters but the gases are released freely into the air via a standpipe.
 This should be a good opportunity to convert them to biodigesters with all the advantages of these systems.

 Sweden has done extensive studies with biodigestion and in the 18 years experience, filed patents for the various sub-processes.
-The have demonstration plant in Linköping, Sweden and one in the State of Michigan, USA.
+They have demonstration plants in Linköping, Sweden and one in the State of Michigan, USA.
 They also provide the technologies to overcome many of the challenges.

 The Processes of Biodigestion are: